Meet Our Neurodiversity-Affirming Coaches

 She/Her

-My work as an educator has been driven by my goal to create more humane, equitable spaces for neurodivergent folks to thrive.
-In my coaching sessions, I offer my authentic presence and draw from my background in mindfulness, equity, and adult learning to create a warm and inclusive space for us to explore your concerns together.
+My work as an educator has been driven by my goal to create more equitable learning spaces for neurodivergent folks to thrive.
+In my coaching sessions, I offer my authentic presence and draw from my background in mindfulness, equity, and adult learning to create a warm and inclusive space for us to discuss your concerns.
+In our sessions we work together to develop practical strategies to help you achieve your goals, whether they are academic, professional, or personal.

 I welcome being part of your learning journey!